 Reports circulating in the financial press in August 2015 indicated that LEIs which had previously been issued were lapsing and were not being renewed.
 Some of the entities previously allocated LEIs believed that, once issued, an LEI did not require periodic renewal.

-In a blog posted on 29 September 2015, Stephen Wolf noted that of the 395,466 LEIs issued globally, 86,150 LEIs are lapsed.
+In a blog posted on 29 September 2015, Stephan Wolf noted that of the 395,466 LEIs issued globally, 86,150 LEIs are lapsed.
 This amounts to 21% of the LEI population being behind schedule in renewing.
 He emphasised the requirement to renew LEIs and suggested a number of ways in which renewals could be increased.
 He concluded however that increasing the rate of timely LEI renewal remained "a work in progress".
 In a subsequent blog on 02 March 2017, he gave an update on the state of play regarding the re-validation of LEI reference data and considered how to encourage regular LEI renewal by all registered entities.

 Unique Transaction Identifiers (UTIs)